-- Get help with heavy lifting.
-Even something like a case of soda or a pot roast can be heavier than you expect.
+- Get help with heavy lifting; even something like a case of soda or a pot roast can be heavier than you expect

-- Ask for help unloading your groceries into your car — most grocery stores offer this service at check-out.
+- Ask for help unloading your groceries into your car — most grocery stores offer this service at checkout

-- If you don’t have help, make several smaller trips to the grocery store throughout the week, rather than overdoing it in one stop.
+- If you don’t have help, make several smaller trips to the grocery store throughout the week, rather than overdoing it in one stop

-- Take it slow — overexertion can make neck and back pain much worse.
+- Take it slow — overexertion can make neck and back pain much worse

 Living with neck or back pain can be a real burden.
-If you continue to experience dull and throbbing chronic pain from a collapsed disc or any other degenerative spine condition, it is important that you meet with your physician to learn about your numerous treatment options.
+If you continue to experience dull and throbbing chronic pain from a collapsed disc or any other degenerative spine condition, it is important that you meet with your doctor to learn about your numerous treatment options.

 Using minimally invasive spine surgery to treat your neck and back pain